AllayMC/Allay/docs/Q&A.md

 comments: true
 ---

-NOTICE: The following content is answered by @daoge and does not represent the opinions of others.
+NOTICE: The following content is answered by @daoge_cmd and does not represent the opinions of others.

 Time: 2024/4/4

 ## Is this server based on Nukkit?

-No. It is not based on PowerNukkit.
+No. It is not based on PowerNukkitX.
 Unlike PowerNukkitX, this project is completely rewritten, it is not based on Nukkit.

 ## What are the advantages of this server?